Are You Mad At God?

 Someone described anger this way: Anger is a human emotional response to situations that are either out of our control or out of our ability to understand, or both.

-What are some of reasons why we get mad at God?
+What are some of the reasons why we get mad at God?

-The main reason we get so upset with God is because we think He owes us something.
+The main reason we get so upset with God is that we think He owes us something.
 This usually happens in two ways: